Rachel Chapman, PhD

 Professional Highlights

 Dr. Chapman received her PhD in Counseling Psychology from BYU.
-Her dissertation focused on what mental health providers need to know to serve Native Hawaiians who identify as third gender, or mahu.
+Her dissertation and doctoral research focused on how mental health providers can best serve Native Hawaiians who identify as third gender, or māhū.
 She completed her pre-doctoral internship at the University of Arkansas and has also worked at BYU-Hawaii and BYU in their respective counseling centers.
+Prior to studying psychology, Dr. Chapman received her MSW from the University of Oklahoma and worked as a clinical social worker in rural Oklahoma.

 Specialties

-Rachel has an affirming approach to therapy, focused on meeting the clients where they are.
-She works from a compassion-focused lens, striving to create a safe and warm environment for clients.
-Her interpersonal and relational approach to treatment helps establish a collaborative therapeutic experience aimed at helping clients live a more empathic and empowered life.
-Rachel has a special interest in helping LGBTQ+ clients and clients experiencing faith difficulties.
-She works primarily with adults experiencing anxiety, depression, sexual concerns, women’s issues, and diversity-related concerns.
+Additionally, Rachel’s affirming approach to therapy focuses on meeting clients where they are.
+She works through a compassion-focused lens and strives to create a safe, warm environment for clients.
+Her interpersonal and relational approach to treatment helps establish a collaborative therapeutic experience that enables clients to live more empathetic and empowered lives.

 Education